What is a 4-bet in poker: how to play and when to bet

 A 4-bet is an action that leads poker players to the highest-stakes hands.
 The pot sharply increases, ranges become narrow, and the cost of a mistake is significantly higher.

-Beginner players often choose between two scenarios — "I don't play 4-bets at all — it's complicated and risky" or "I play 4-bets with the strongest hands."
+Beginner players often face two scenarios — "I don't play 4-bet at all because it's complex and risky" or "I play 4-bet with the strongest hands only."

-In this article, we want to discuss the basic principles of constructing 4-bet ranges to make it easier for you to understand and start using this technique in your game without significant risks.
+In this article, we aim to discuss the basic principles of constructing 4-bet ranges to help you understand this technique and start using it in your game without significant risks.

 You will learn: